charlielobster/CUDA_NekRS/README.md

     cmake --build build
     cmake --install build --prefix install

 The build failed at first.
 I made two small changes to the OCCA codebase.
-I enabled FORTRAN by default, which isn't necessary but was more consistent with the code there and in internal/modes/cuda/utils.cpp, I commented out two OCCA_CUDA_ERROR statements on lines 188 and 218, because I got a conversion error at those locations during the build (probably another CUDA version upgrade issue).
-So, we don't get debug for those events now, but the trade-off is worth it.
+I enabled FORTRAN by default, which isn't necessary but was more consistent with the intent, and in internal/modes/cuda/utils.cpp, I commented out two OCCA_CUDA_ERROR statements on lines 188 and 218, because I got a conversion error at those locations during the build (probably another CUDA version upgrade issue).
+So, we don't get debug output for those two events now, but the trade-off is worth it in the short term.

-Finally, we are ready to install NekRS
+Fifth, we are ready to install NekRS

 Recall I had made two small changes to the OCCA codebase.
 The conversion issue upgrading to newer drivers is worse when I tried with the NekRS 3rd_Party codebase, so I replaced the 3rd_Party/occa subfolder with my working copy of the tool.